‘Before You Call the Cops’ video by LVA grad going viral once again

 “It’s a little bit of an interesting thing when you make socially conscious content,” Merritt says.
 “Because there’s a part of you that is always excited when people want to see what it is that you create, but then there’s another part of you that hopes your content no longer has a reason to exist.”

-The actor, who’ll turn 44 on Friday, is calling from his daily 5-mile walk in Nashville, Tennessee.
+The actor, who turned 44 on Friday, is calling from his daily 5-mile walk in Nashville, Tennessee.
 He hadn’t felt the passion or the drive to create in those ensuing years.
 Then, over Memorial Day weekend, he was on one of those walks when inspiration struck.

 “This is the thought that I have when I’m out here all the time: People see me walking out here, the same walk every single day, and a lot of these folks would crack up if they knew what I was listening to.”